CoreBytee/simple-fetch-proxy/README.md

 ```

 ## Documentation
 The package is fully written in TypeScript so you can use the type definitions as documentation.
-And you can also look at the code here on GitHub.
+And you can also look at the code here GitHub.

 ## Usage